-- A. Vacation schedules must be approved in advance by the employee's immediate supervisor. - B. Employees are asked whenever possible, to give at least two (2) weeks notice in requesting vacation. - C. Seniority and program needs take priority in vacation scheduling. - D. The Agency shall notify an employee whether a vacation request has been approved or denied as soon as possible, but in no event more than ten (10) working days after receipt of the request.
+- A. Vacation schedules must be approved in advance by the employee's immediate supervisor. - B. Employees are asked whenever possible, to give at least two (2) weeks notice in requesting vacation. - C. Seniority and program needs take priority in vacation scheduling. - D. The Agency shall notify an employee whether a vacation request has been approved or denicd as soon as possible, but in no event more than ten (10) working days after receipt of the request. - E. Pay in Lieu of Vacation - 1.
+Payment for accrued vacation hours is an exception to normal policy. - a.
+Employees are encouraged to use their accrued vacation to help prevent job burnout - b.
+Managers should ensure that staff are taking appropriate time off - 2.
+Employees may receive payment for accrued and unused vacation time when funds are available and with approval from the Component Director. - 3.
+A request for pay in lieu of vacation indicating total accrued vacation hours and the number of hours to be cashed out must be approved by the Component Director.